-Some structure such as arenas and swimming pools have special problems, due to the high humidity, that require the installation of mechanical dehumidification systems to reduce the air moisture and thus the wood moisture levels.
+Some structure such as arenas and swimming pools have special problems that require the installation of mechanical dehumidification systems to reduce the air moisture and thus the wood moisture levels.

 The spores from fungi are always present in the air.
 With the proper conditions over a period of time it will reduce sound wood products to a crumbly material with little or no substance.